- Client Settings

 Custom Fields

-These are user-defined fields allowing you to be as creative and intuitive as needed when storing information under clients, matters, contacts, and matters groups.
+These user-defined fields allow you to be as creative and intuitive as needed when storing information under clients, matters, contacts, and matters groups.

 To set up custom fields, click on Clients>Settings>Custom Fields.

-See the table below on how selecting the different options affect the value field for your specific needs.
+See the table below on how selecting the different options affects the value field for your specific needs.

 In an example we selected, you can see now that the Default Value field shows a date-specific format since we chose the ‘Type‘ as ‘Date‘.

 Users must specify the Order number for the Custom Field.
-This is useful if you have multiple custom fields setup because you can choose the order in which they will appear.
+This is useful if you have multiple custom fields set up because you can choose the order in which they appear.

 Edit link.